bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

 - [Building Mozilla Firefox on **macOS**](https://firefox-source-docs.mozilla.org/setup/linux_build.html#building-firefox-on-macos)

+The installation will ask what version of Firefox we wish to be building as standard.
+In this tutorial we will use choice `5: SpiderMonkey JavaScript engine`

+It is not needed to configure Mercurial (hg) to commit to mozilla.
+During installation answer no (n) to this configuration.

 # Running SpiderMonkey

 After the installation process, a new folder `mozilla_unified` should appear in the folder the terminal was in when you started the install guide above.